naisenyamungai/PIG-DICE-GAME/README.md

 ## Project Description
 > A pig dice game to be played by 2 people.
+Find out more once you play!

 ## Project Overview